nllz/IRTF-HRPC/draft-research.md

 This document aims to expose the relation between protocols and human rights, propose possible guidelines to protect the Internet as a human-rights-enabling environment in future protocol development, in a manner similar to the work done for Privacy Considerations in {{RFC6973}}, and to increase the awareness in both the human rights community and the technical community on the importance of the technical workings of the Internet and its impact on human rights.

 Open, secure and reliable connectivity is necessary (although not sufficient) to excercise the human rights such as freedom of expression and freedom of association, as defined in the Universal Declaration of Human Rights {{UDHR}}.
 The Internet aims to be a global network of networks that provides unfettered connectivity to all users at all times and for any content {{RFC1958}}.
 This objective of stimulating global connectivity contributes to the Internet's role as an enabler of human rights.
 Next to that, the strong commitment to security {{RFC1984}} {{RFC3365}} and privacy {{RFC6973}} {{RFC7258}} in the Internet's architectural design contribute to the strengthening of the Internet as a human rights enabling environment.
 One could even argue that the Internet is not only an enabler of human rights, but that human rights lie at the basis of, and are ingrained in, the architecture of the network.
-Internet connectivity increases the capacity for individuals to exercise their rights, the core of the Internet, its architectural design is therefore closely intertwined with the human rights framework {{CathandFloridi}}.
+Internet connectivity increases the capacity for individuals to exercise their rights, the core of the Internet, its architectural design is therefore closely intertwined with the human rights framework {{CathFloridi}}.

 While the Internet was designed with freedom and openness of communications as core values, as the scale and the commercialization of the Internet grew, topics like access, rights and connectivity are forced to compete with other values.
 Therefore, important human rights enabling characteristics of the Internet might be degraded if they're not properly defined, described and protected as such.
 And, the other way around, not protecting human right enabling characteristics could also result in (partial) loss of functionality and connectivity, and other inherent parts of the Internet's architecture.